Yangtze Baidi City

 Hanging Coffin, Yangtze River

-Along the Yangtze River, over 620 national level cultural relics have been unearthed, including 104 historical sites, 49 ancient tombs, 259 old buildings, 59 sites of grotto temples and stone carvings, and 148 other sites.
-The oldest relics, Wushan Man Site, can date back to the Stone Age of over 2 million years ago.
+Along the Yangtze River over 620 national level cultural relics have been unearthed, including 104 historical sites, 49 ancient tombs, 259 old buildings, 59 sites of grotto temples and stone carvings, and 148 other sites.
+The oldest relics, at the Wushan Man Site, date back to the Stone Age of over 2 million years ago.

 Wushan Man

-The site of the Wushan Man was first uncovered in Dragon’s Bone Slope (Long Gu Po), Longping Village Miaoyu Town Wushan County, Chongqing in 1985.
-The archaeologists found a piece of human fossil and some fragments of bones with traces of artificial process.
-After several times of archaeological excavations, fossil of human beings and animals, as well as large amount of stone implements that have been processed and traces of human activities were unearthed in the site.
-Surprisingly, archeologists find that the Wushan man lived about 2,040,000 years ago, being the oldest human being in Asia.
+The site of the Wushan Man was first uncovered in Dragon’s Bone Slope (Long Gu Po), Longping Village Miaoyu Town, Wushan County, Chongqing in 1985.
+Archaeologists found a piece of human fossil and some fragments of bones with traces of artificial processes.
+After several archaeological excavations, fossil of human beings and animals, large numbers of stone implements, and traces of human activities were unearthed in the site.
+Surprisingly, archeologists find that the Wushan man lived about 2,040,000 years ago, which makes him the oldest human being in Asia.
 Some scientists even believe that the ancestors of Chinese people were from the Three Gorges area.

 Yuanmou Man

-Yuanmou man was excavated in Yuanmou Basin at the riverside of Jinsha River, one section of Yangtze River.
-Some fossils of human beings, stone implements, processed animals’ bones, and traces of human activities were uncovered in Yuanmou, Yunnan Province in 1965.
+Yuanmou man was excavated in Yuanmou Basin by the Jinsha River, which is one section of the Yangtze River.
+Some fossils of human beings, stone implements, processed animal bones, and traces of human activities were uncovered in Yuanmou, Yunnan Province in 1965.
 After scientific research, archeologists claimed that the Yuanmou man lived in the Paleolithic Age of about 1,700,000 years ago.

 Hemudu Site

-Located in the Hemudu Town, Yuyao, Zhejiang Province, Hemudu Site is one of the earliest sites of Neolithic Period discovered in China.
-The site covers 50,000 square meters (5,9800 square yards) and contains four layers of different times: the fourth layer belongs to the period of 7,000 - 6,500 years ago, the third 6,500 - 6,000 years ago, the second 6,000 - 5500 years ago, and the first belongs to the period of 5,500 - 5,000 years ago.
-About 7,000 pieces of relics have been unearthed in the sites, including bone wares, potteries, jade wares, wooden wares, as well as remains of rice and buildings with columns.
-We can even image the prosperity of matriarchal society of 6,000 years ago: the Hemudu people raised pigs and dogs, went out for fishing on boats, and built houses with columns.
+Located in the Hemudu Town, Yuyao, Zhejiang Province, the Hemudu Site is one of the earliest sites of Neolithic Period discovered in China.
+The site covers 50,000 square meters (5,9800 square yards) and contains four layers covering 4 different eras: the fourth layer belongs to a period of 7,000 - 6,500 years ago, the third 6,500 - 6,000 years ago, the second 6,000 - 5500 years ago, and the first belongs to a period of 5,500 - 5,000 years ago.
+About 7,000 pieces of relics have been unearthed in these sites, including bone wares, pottery, jade wares, wooden wares, as well as remains of rice and buildings with columns.
+We can imagine the prosperity of this matriarchal society of 6,000 years ago: the Hemudu people raised pigs and dogs, went out for fishing on boats, and built houses with columns.

 Daxi Cultural Heritage Sites

-Daxi Cultural Heritage Sites were the sites of matriarchal society in the Neolithic Period of 5,000 – 6,000 years ago and were considered one of the origins of the Yangtze River culture.
+Daxi Cultural Heritage Sites were the sites of matriarchal society in the Neolithic Period of 5,000 - 6,000 years ago and were considered one of the origins of the Yangtze River culture.
 The sites were first discovered in Daxi Town, eastern entrance of Qutang Gorge, Yichang, Hubei Province.
 In the excavation of 2007, relics of Daxi culture were also uncovered in Chongqing City.
-Relics discovered in the sites include stone axes, bone needles, red potteries, black potteries, grey potteries, colored potteries, jade wares, fish bones, tortoise shells, and ivories.
+Relics discovered in these sites include stone axes, bone needles, red pottery, black pottery, grey pottery, colored pottery, jade wares, fish bones, tortoise shells, and ivory.

 Liangzhu Cultural Site